 About Clary Sage

 Clary sage (Salvia sclarea) is also known as ‘clear eye’.
-Herbalists in the past used the sticky seeds this plant to remove foreign objects from the eye (don’t try this at home).
-Today, you probably know it from the essential oils community where the scented oil is quite popular.
+You probably know it from the essential oils community where the scented oil is quite popular.

 Like many sage varieties, including our common culinary sage, it is native to the Mediterranean basin, including North Africa, as well as to parts of Asia.
 It is an herb with a long history of use, with mentions in the herbal and medical literature dating back to the 4th century B.C.